 Missing person networks - Databases or computer networks that are available to law enforcement and are suitable for obtaining information related to missing person investigations.
-This includes the National Crime Information Center (NCIC), the National Missing and Unidentified Persons System (NamUs), and the Washington Crime Information Center (WACIC).
+This includes the National Crime Information Center (NCIC) and the Washington Crime Information Center (WACIC).

-332.2 POLICY
+316.2 POLICY

-The Mountlake Terrace Police Department does not consider any report of a missing person to be routine and assumes that the missing person is in need of immediate assistance until an investigation reveals otherwise.
-The Mountlake Terrace Police Department gives missing person cases priority over propertyrelated cases and does not require a specific amount of time to have passed before beginning a missing person investigation.
+The Olympia Police Department does not consider any report of a missing person to be routine and assumes that the missing person is in need of immediate assistance until an investigation reveals otherwise.
+The Olympia Police Department gives missing person cases priority over propertyrelated cases and does not require a specific amount of time to have passed before beginning a missing person investigation.